gpant2511/leetcode_py/README.md

 - 👋 Hi, I’m @gpant2511.
 I am currently a student at <b>University of Texas at Dallas</b> working on my Masters in Business Analytics.
-- 🌱 I’m currently learning to use git for version controlling while solving leetcode problems (Python and SQL).
+- 🌱 I’m currently learning to use git for version controlling while solving leetcode python problems.
 - 📫 Reach me at g.pant2511@gmail.com

 <!---